CarmVarriale/ExamManager/README.md

 - **ExamManager.py**: Contains the `ExamManager` class, which handles loading question banks, creating exam instances, reviewing questions, replacing questions, and approving exams.
 It also includes an example of use.
 - **Exam.py**: Contains the `Exam` class, which represents an exam and provides low-level methods to add, replace, and export questions.
 - **Question.py**: Contains the `Question` class, which represents a question and provides methods to increment use count, update the last date it was used, and convert to dictionary format.
 - **Questions.ssv**: A semicolon separated CSV file collecting questions and their relevant data categorized by type.
-You can easily view it and manipulate it in VSCode using the Rainbow CSV extension.
 - **Points.json**: A JSON file indicating the points assigned to each type of question.
 - **Structure.json**: A JSON file indicating the number of question and question types per topic to be used to assemble a given exam.